Reverse proxying

 }

-Ferron by default rewrites the “Host” header before sending the request to the backend server, and preserves the original “Host” header value in the “X-Forwarded-Host” header.
+Ferron by default rewrites the “Host” header before sending the request to the backend server (if the backend server uses HTTPS protocol), and preserves the original “Host” header value in the “X-Forwarded-Host” header.

 However, there are web applications that may not work with this configuration.
 This can result in host header mismatch errors, and other issues.